devharsh/APUE-Group/README.md

 ## Issues

--   using -Wno-format-y2k compiler flag to suppress "warning: '%c' yields only last 2 digits of year in some locales" in sprintf()
+-  Using -Wno-format-y2k compiler flag to suppress "warning: '%c' yields only last 2 digits of year in some locales" in sprintf()